-The Minoan palace of Niros is located 15km east of Heraklion, near Vathianos Kambos.
+The Minoan mansion of Niros is located at position Almirides, 15km east of Heraklion, at the region of Vathianos Kambos, province Pediada.
 It was an almost square two-storey villa covering an area of 1000sq.m. and with 40 rooms, built by the sea.

-The building in Niros flourished in the 16th century BC and was destroyed in the 15th century BC.
+The small palace in Nirou Hani flourished in the 16th century BC and was destroyed in the 15th century BC.
 It had two entrances, paved courtyard, warehouses, workshops, sanctuary, staircases and rooms.
-The site can be visited upon arrangement with the guard.